 Shortly after the Russia “hacking” allegation arose, a Time Magazine cover from July 15, 1996 started making the rounds.
 The cover was a cartoon of Boris Yeltsin with a title that read, “Yanks to the Rescue: The Secret Story of How American Advisors Helped Yeltsin Win.”
 Oops!
 That’s kind of inconvenient for the narrative.

 One allegation is that Russia hired internet trolls to post pro-Trump and anti-Hillary items on social media and websites.
 This is entirely plausible.
 I don’t know that it happened, but I don’t necessarily doubt it.
 But you know what we do know for sure?
 That billionaire George Soros funded pro-Hillary internet trolls and anti-Trump protests that included violence against Trump supporters.
 Where was the outrage from the anti-Trumpers over this blatant attempt to influence the election?

 The Saudis and many other foreign entities gave millions to the Clinton foundation in what was an out in the open influence buying scheme.
 Was there like outrage from the lefty new Red Baiters about this?
 Once again, care to speculate about the overlap between apologist for the Clinton Foundation and the current outrage chorus?
 Heck, at least the Russians had the decency to attempt to influence the election covertly.

 A consequentialist case can be made that it’s OK when we do it because we are the good guys and not OK when they do it because they are the bad guys or OK when it is done to someone else but not OK when it is done to us.
 If that is really the case the neo-McCarthyites want to make then they should make that case, but please spare me the feigned outrage.
-The “Oy vey, I’m shocked and outraged that Russia “hacked” our election,” routine is simply not credible.Tags: #fakenews Donald Trump Russian hacking Vladimir Putin
+The “Oy vey, I’m shocked and outraged that Russia “hacked” our election,” routine is simply not credible.Tags: Donald Trump Vladimir Putin